bakedpotato0/cs7810-intro-to-ke/project-deliverables/axioms.md

 * `IndividualHuman subClassOf Person max 1 alias` <br />
 If an IndividualHuman exists, that IndividualHuman has at most one alias in the data.
 This alias must be kept anonymized in the model for privacy and security reasons.
 * `IndividualHuman subClassOf Person some Condition` <br />
-If an IndividualHuman exists, that IndividualHuman has some describable Condition (healthy, ill, etc.).
+If an IndividualHuman exists, that IndividualHuman has some describable Condition ("healthy," "ill," or something more detailed).
 * `IndividualHuman subClassOf Person some Environment` <br />
-If an IndividualHuman exists, that IndividualHuman must inhabit some describable Environment, and may work in the same or a different Environment.
+If an IndividualHuman exists, that IndividualHuman must inhabit some describable Environment, and may work a job in the same or a different Environment.
 * `IndividualHuman subClassOf Person some Population` <br />
 If an IndividualHuman exists, that IndividualHuman is a member of some Population.
 * `IndividualHuman subClassOf Person some Action` <br />
 If an IndividualHuman exists, that IndividualHuman performs some Action.
+* `IndividualHuman subClassOf Person some HealthOutcome` <br />
+If an IndividualHuman exists, that IndividualHuman has some HealthOutcomes during their LifeSpan.

 ## Population Module
 ![schema-diagram](schema-diagrams/PopulationModule.jpg)